-9. Now it is time to train SpamSieve:

-- To train SpamSieve with spam messages, select one or more of them in Mail and then choose SpamSieve Train as Spam from the Message menu.
-(There should be spam messages in the Trash from the prior step, which you can use for the training.)
-The messages will be colored in gray and moved to the Spam mailbox. - To train SpamSieve with good messages, select one or more of them and then choose Spam-Sieve Train as Good from the Message menu.
-Even with Mail's built-in junk mail filter disabled, Mail may show a Not Junk button at the top of spam messages; you should ignore this, i.e. always choose SpamSieve Train as Good rather than clicking the Not Junk button.
+- 7. Now it is time to train SpamSieve: - To train SpamSieve with spam messages, select one or more of them in Mail and then choose SpamSieve Train as Spam from the Message menu.
+The messages will be colored in gray and moved to the Junk mailbox.
+The keyboard shortcut for this command is Command-Control-S. - To train SpamSieve with good messages, select one or more of them and then choose Spam-Sieve Train as Good from the Message menu.
+If a good message is in the Junk mailbox when you train it, it should move to the inbox-otherwise, see this section.
+Even with Mail's built-in junk mail filter disabled, Mail may show a Not Junk button at the top of spam messages; you should ignore this, i.e. always choose SpamSieve - Train as Good rather than clicking the Not Junk button.